adielBm/math-archive/drafts/Assembler Project.md

 # Assembler

-#todo
+- Assembler Process
+	- Construct a file containing machine code from a given file of a program written in assembly language.
+		- Pre-Assembler
+			- macro expansion
 		- Assembler
-	- Process:
-		1. Construct a file containing machine code from a given file of a program written in assembly language.
-		2. Linkage.
+	- Linkage.
 (Not part of the project)
-		3. Loading.
+	- Loading.
 (Not part of the project)

 ### Pre-Assembler

-#todo

-- When the assembler receives an assembly language program as input, it must first handle the deployment of the macros, and only then go over the program to which the macros were deployed.
-That is, the deployment of the macros will be done in the "pre-assembler" phase, before the assembler phase (described later).
+- When the assembler receives an assembly language program as input, it must first handle the macro expansion, and only then go over the program to which the macros were expanded.
+That is, the macro expansion will be done in the "pre-assembler" phase, before the assembler phase (described later).
 - If the program does not contain a macro, the retirement program will be the same as the source program.
+- #todo

+#### Example

 An example of a pre-assembler step.
 The assembler accepts the following assembly language program: